[From the Tax Justice Research Bulletin 1(4)]

-The main innovation of the paper is to overcome the scarcity of time series data by exploit US data on state-level income distributions, which differ widely, in order to view each state-year response to a national tax policy change as a separate observation.
+The main innovation of the paper is to overcome the scarcity of time series data, which you can learn more about if you decide to visit here, by exploiting US data on state-level income distributions, which differ widely, in order to view each state-year response to a national tax policy change as a separate observation.

 The main result is not, intuitively, surprising: but it is not a question that has been commonly posed, nor this well answered before.
 The result is that tax cuts are least likely to generate benefits when targeted to the top 10% of households; and most likely to generate benefits when targeted to the bottom 90% – or as in figure 5, the bottom 50%.

 Overall, tax cuts for the bottom 90% tend to result in more output, employment, consumption and investment growth than equivalently sized cuts for the top 10% over a business cycle frequency.

 Why would we ever cut taxes for the top 10% as a stimulus, I hear you ask?
 Because they’re in charge, say the cynics.
 Or perhaps because policymakers and/or the public have bought a series of economic myths.
 Like:

 - the top 10%’s economic decisions respond strongly to marginal incentives rather than broader factors like aggregate demand, or the availability of sound infrastructure and a healthy, well-educated workforce; so